 And so the next day, after having spent three nights at ABC, the long-awaited moment arrives.
 With a very early wakeup call and after breakfast, we set off to attempt the North Col. The first part of the climb took us to what is known as ‘Crampon Point’ (fig. 18) This is the point where the icefield starts and it is here that climbers don crampons on their boots to secure their footing on the ice.
 I move alone and settle into a steady pace conserving energy, as I know that it will take about seven hours of hard effort to reach my goal.

 From ‘Crampon Point’ you then continue towards the North Col ice wall and onto the start of the fixed ropes at 6600m (fig. 19).
 These ropes are pre-fixed by a group of climbers employed by the Chinese Mountaineering Association.
 These ropes essentially guide you along the safest route to the top, and provide safety, as long as you are properly attached to them, as you move up.
 The ropes are anchored at lengths of around 100m.
 At these anchor points, you have to unclip from one rope to clip onto the next one.
-This is a simple task, which is sometimes not done correctly due to fatigue, and can lead to fatal accidents if you slip and fall.
+This is a simple task, which is sometimes not done correctly due to fatigue, and can lead to fatal accidents or all sort of injuries caused by a slip and fall accident.
 The rule is to move up them slowly but steadily, slowly being easier than steadily!

 The steep walls were unrelenting for the first few hours (fig. 20 & 21), but luckily most of the climbers were above me.
 I had started out from ABC a bit later on purpose, so as to avoid having to give way to faster climbers or having to overtake slower ones.
 It is very awkward to manoeuvre on the single fixed rope when having to clip in and out of the ropes over and or around another climber or group of climbers.
 The Sherpas are the exception.
 They move around you quickly and efficiently and move up and down the mountain so quickly that they seem to be running – all this is whilst being burdened down with several kilos worth of gear and provisions.
 The Sherpas are mainly from Nepal and some from Tibet.
 They are employed as porters, cooks and climbing guides and are essential to a successful expedition.